MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-checklist-i-privacypolicy-termsofuse.md

 || How to upload your privacy policy to Partner Center?
 Enter the URL to your app's privacy policy page.|
 || *Examples of policies that are set up according to our best practices:* [Plumbline Consulting’s privacy policy](https://progressussoftware.com/privacy-policy/); [EOS Solutions’ privacy policy](https://www.eos-solutions.it/en/privacy.html)|
 | 19. **License Agreement (Terms of Use)** |  You need to provide a License Agreement, where prospects can find information on the terms of use of your app.
 Prospects are required to accept these terms before they can try your app.  | Required     |
 || How to upload your terms of use to Partner Center?
-You can upload your Terms of Use in two different ways: 1) If the License Agreement is hosted on your own website, you  provide the URL.
+You can upload your Terms of Use in two different ways: 1) If the License Agreement is hosted on your own website, you  just provide the URL.
 If not, you enter the License Agreement (without HTML) in the designated field.
 ||*Example of a License Agreement that is set up according to our best practices):* [Plumbline Consulting’s License Agreement](https://progressussoftware.com/user-agreement/)

 > [!TIP]